 I have written a few posts about identifying giftedness in very young children ( Your Bossy Baby or Toddler May Be Gifted.
 Really.
-Here Are The Signs You Are Missing! and Gifted Or Disordered?
-The Unrecognized Behavioral Traits of Young Gifted Children ) but I want to give some specific attention to communicating with a young gifted child.
+Here Are The Signs You Are Missing! and How To Spot A Gifted Child In Your Preschool Class (Or Your Living Room!) ) but I want to give some specific attention to communicating with a young gifted child.

 Communicating may seem to be the least of your worries when raising or teaching these kids!
 Many, but not all, gifted children start speaking early.
 And they waste no time once they learn to speak.
 Gifted toddlers are known to be chatty, specific, and often demanding in their insistence that you listen to them.
 Getting them to listen to you is usually the problem.